Sanglorian/orcus/Orcus Player Options - current.md

 ### Untrained Skill Checks

-Generally, if your character attempts to use a skill he or she does not possess, you make a skill check as normal.
+Generally, if your character attempts to use a skill they do not possess, you make a skill check as normal.
 The skill modifier doesn’t have a skill training bonus added.
 Any other applicable modifiers, such as the modifier for the skill’s key ability, are applied to the check.

 Certain uses of some skills are only available to someone who is trained in that skill.